canonical/netplan/doc/netplan.md

 Physical devices

-:   (Examples: ethernet, gsm, wifi) These can dynamically come and go between
+:   (Examples: ethernet, modem, wifi) These can dynamically come and go between
     reboots and even during runtime (hotplugging).
 In the generic case, they can be selected by ``match:`` rules on desired properties, such as name/name pattern, MAC address, driver, or device paths.
 In general these will match